Name Strings

 Prefetch Num Bytes bytes of data from Pointer into the global cache.
 This instruction does not affect the functionality of the module.

-Pointer must be a pointer whose Storage Class is CrossWorkgroup.
+The type of Pointer must be a pointer whose Storage Class is CrossWorkgroup.

 Num Bytes is the number of bytes to prefetch.
 Its type must be an integer scalar.